When is Teej 2026 in Nepal? Teej 2083 Dates

 It is also celebrated in several Indian states, with Rajasthan, Bihar, Uttar Pradesh, and Haryana being the most prominent.

-Is Teej celebrated for husband?
+Is Teej celebrated for her husband?

 The festival’s core purpose for married women is to pray for their husband’s good health, long life, and a happy marriage.
 This belief comes from the story of Goddess Parvati, who fasted and prayed with deep devotion until she was united with Lord Shiva.
 Following her example, women observe strict fasting—often without food or water—as a spiritual offering for their spouse’s well-being.
 Unmarried women also participate, hoping to be blessed with a loving and virtuous husband in the future.